MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-qsharp-and-qdk.md

 ### Try quantum operations and domain-specific libraries

-Write and test quantum algorithms to explore superpositioning, entanglement, and other quantum operations.
+Write and test quantum algorithms to explore superposition, entanglement, and other quantum operations.
 The Q# libraries enable you to run complex quantum operations without having to design low-level operation sequences.

 ### Run programs in simulators